 - 1.6.2.3.1.
-In self-paced courses learners have two opportunities to receive a satisfactory grade on any exam and to successfully complete the course. - 1.6.2.3.1.1.
-If a learner does not receive a satisfactory exam grade after two attempts, the learner will receive a failing grade for the course and is required to wait to re-register for the next available offering of that course.
-The waiting period for the next offering can range from zero to 31 days (next calendar month).
-The "re-register" button in the portal will be available as soon as the next offering is active allowing the learner to re-register for the course.
-Learners who receive a second course failure (i.e., fourth exam failure) will be administratively suspended according to paragraph 1.3.4. - 1.6.2.3.1.2.
-Learners administratively suspended (above) must comply with paragraph 1.3.4 to be reinstated into the course.
+In self-paced courses students have two opportunities to receive a satisfactory grade on any exam and to successfully complete the course. - 1.6.2.3.1.1.
+If a student does not receive a satisfactory exam grade after two attempts, the student will receive a failing grade for the course and is required to wait to re-register for the next available offering of that course.
+The waiting period for the next offering can range from zero to 31 days (a new offering is created on the first duty day of the new month).
+The "re-register" button in the portal will be available as soon as the next offering is active allowing the student to re-register for the course.
+Students who receive a second course failure (i.e., fourth exam failure) will be administratively suspended according to paragraph 1.3.4. - 1.6.2.3.1.2.
+Students administratively suspended (above) must comply with paragraph 1.3.4 to be reinstated into the course. - 1.6.2.3.2.

-1.6.2.3.2.
 The Capstone project is designed around active participation and collaborative effort.
-Learners will therefore be graded based on a combination of their individual participation and collaborative work on the group project.
-Learners not receiving a satisfactory grade will be permitted to re-register in a future Capstone.
-If a second failed score is received the learner will be administratively suspended.
+Students will therefore be graded based on a combination of their individual participation and collaborative work on the group project.
+Students not receiving a satisfactory grade will be permitted to re-register in a future Capstone.
+If a second failed score is received the student will be administratively suspended.